awhipple/avocado/README.md

+# Avocado

+Avocado is a 2d javascript canvas based game engine, written entirely by Aaron Whipple.
+It's designed to be simple to use, unobtrusive, and to give you as much control over your game loop as possible.

+On the command line execute the following in your project directory.

+`npm install avocado2d`

 ## Particle Engine

 Avocado includes a graphical particle engine.
 This can be used to create a variety of dynamically defined effects.